thephpleague/factory-muffin/UPGRADING.md

 =========

 Welcome to the upgrade guide for Factory Muffin.
-We've tried to cover all changed from 1.4 through to the current release.
-If we've missed anything, feel free to shout at us, or send a pull request.
-From 2.0, we are following the PSR-2 coding standard, and will be following semantic versioning, so there will be no BC breaks until 3.0 other than essential fixes, and any changes will be documented here.
+We've tried to cover all changes from 1.4 through to the current release.
+If we've missed anything, feel free to create an issue, or send a pull request.
+From 2.0, we are following the PSR-2 coding standard, and semantic versioning, so there will be no BC breaks until 3.0 other than essential fixes, and any changes will be documented here.

 ## Upgrading from 1.6.x to 2.0.x